deepkh/tuno/README.md

 ## C/C++ based async/non-block socket library by use libevent and openssl for linux and windows

 Due to coding the client/server async/non-block socket program by use C/C++ is difficulty comapre to modern language like golang, python, rust,...
 But some legacy system or embbeded system or some system need high frequency still need low level C/C++ to build their system.

-This is a good start for who would like to understand how the async/non-block socket programming with SSL working by use C/C++.
+So This is a good start for who would like to understand how the async/non-block socket programming with SSL working by use C/C++.

 ## Features

 * libtuno is written in C
 * Provide C++ wrapper for http client and http server in the sample code
+* Client side SSL cert checking and hostname verify are supported
 * Based on [OpenSSL](https://www.openssl.org/) for SSL support
 * Based on [libevent](https://libevent.org/) for async/non-block architecture design
 * Use GNU/GCC (6.3.0 20170516) to build target for linux_x86-64